JBShady/COD5-Remastered/README.md

 * Unique to this map, zombies can use the original "sprint" crawler animation that was later cut
 * Unique to this map, while all future melee animations have been added, they have been rebalanced for this map specifically so zombies are still more likely to stop before hitting to reflect how these zombies are less advanced (and makes for better gameplay given the tight layout and lack of perks)
 * Unique to this map, taunt animations from later maps have been purposefully excluded to reflect how these zombies are less advanced
 * Added a cut rare type of "super sprinter" that comes after round 10, toggleable under "Enemy Intensity" in Game Options.
-Note that disabling this is considered a cheat and records will not save
+Note that disabling this is considered a cheat and high round records will not save
 * Reorganized the Nacht zombie vocals to have more consistency between ambient, attack, and sprint categories with less repetition
 * Added very quiet and rare behind vocals so that zombies are still likely to surprise the player.
 Player will also nervously breathe if a zombie is too close behind them
 * Replaced the existing grey uniform zombie variant texture with an SS camouflage texture, which fits better with the battlefield atmosphere of the map